fgitpush/GitQuestions/README.md

-# Top WordPress Interview Questions & Answers
+# Top Git Interview Questions & Answers

 > Click :star: if you like the project.
 Pull Request are highly appreciated.